images2symbols/images2symbols.github.io/_pages/attend.md

 </div>

 <div>
-<p> At CogSci, we will stream recordings of our virtual seminars, host a hybrid panel discussion, and offer an in-person poster session to facilitate informal interactions with other researchers. </p>
+<p> At CogSci, we will stream recordings of our virtual seminars, host a hybrid panel discussion, and offer an in-person poster session to facilitate informal interactions with other researchers.
+Here is the full schedule of events (all times listed in ET):</p>

 <p> <ul>